max-pfeiffer/blog/content/2025-01-20_bootstrap_certificate_authority_for_kubernetes.md

    2. Key of the password in that Secret
    3. Namespace where that Secret lives

-For extracting the needed values you need to have [jq](https://jqlang.github.io/jq/) installed.
+For extracting the necessary values, you need to have [jq](https://jqlang.github.io/jq/) installed.

 CA URL can be extracted from `step-certificates-config` ConfigMap (see above):
 ```shell